 - IFRS 9 Financial Instruments (2009), additions to IFRS 9 (2010 and 2013) and Amendment to IFRS 9 and IFRS 7 Mandatory effective date and transitional disclosures (Effective date not yet determined; to be applied prospectively.
-Earlier application is permitted.) - Amendments to IAS 19 Defined Benefit Plans: Employee Contributions (Effective for annual periods beginning on or after 1 July 2014.
+Earlier application is permitted.) - IFRS 14 Regulatory Deferral Accounts (issued in January 2014) (applies on or after 1 January 2016); - Amendments to IAS 19 Defined Benefit Plans: Employee Contributions (Effective for annual periods beginning on or after 1 July 2014.
 Earlier application is permitted.
-The IFRIC 21 - Levies (Effective for annual periods beginning on or after 1 January 2014.
-Earlier application is permitted.
-The amendments apply retrospectively).
+The amendments apply retrospectively). - Annual Improvements to IFRSs 2010-2012 Cycle (issued in December 2013) (effective for annual periods beginning on or after 1 July 2014);